30 Secret Wonders to Discover in Regional Australia

 Play with a cheeky star of the sea in Jurien Bay, WA

-29/32Cruise company Turquoise Safaris calls selfie-seeking sea lions the “puppies of the sea” and the best way to see them is on a 2.5-hour, all-ages snorkelling trip.
+28/31Cruise company Turquoise Safaris calls selfie-seeking sea lions the “puppies of the sea” and the best way to encounter them is on a 2.5-hour, all-ages snorkelling trip.
 Tours depart from Jurien Bay on the Coral Coast, 220 kilometres north of Perth.

 Live the high life at Cape Tribulation, Qld

-30/32With both the Daintree and Great Barrier Reef on their doorstep, the three elevated pavilions at Mist at Cape Tribulation are in a three-hectare paradise all their own.
-Luxuriate in the green outdoors or cocoon yourself within their white walls.
+29/31With the Daintree Rainforest and the Great Barrier Reef on their doorstep, the three elevated pavilions at Mist at Cape Tribulation are in a three-hectare paradise all their own.
+Luxuriate in the verdant outdoors or cocoon yourself within their white walls.

 Image credit: Destination NSW